Skip to main content

 For more information on Operations, see the JMRI® Operating User's Guide.

 Since JMRI Test Release 4.13.2 the "Advanced Location Following" is available.
-The Advanced Location Following calculates the position of a loco within a location and sets the sound position continuously.
-This lets the sound following the loco smoothly without a "jump".
+The Advanced Location Following calculates the position of a locomotive within a location and sets the sound position continuously.
+This lets the sound following the locomotive smoothly without a "jump".

 For details on setting up Advanced Location Following, see the Manage VSD Locations instructions.